 After two steps you can now begin pushing and fetching your project versions.
 Happy coding!

 If you are a developer looking for alternatives amidst the news, hosting GitLab would provide usefully.
-Additionally, you can learn how to use GitLab with a MySQL database to host an android app.

 Do I need to make the switch from GitHub to GitLab?